seL4/website/About/FAQ.md

 overview][Klein_09] paper on OS verification from 2008 as well as the related work section of the [seL4 overview paper][TOCS_14] from 2014.

-The new and exciting thing about seL4 is that it has a) strong properties such as functional correctness, integrity, and confidentiality, and b) has these properties formally verified directly to the code - initially to C, now also to binary.
+The new and exciting thing about seL4 is that it has a) [strong properties][proofs] such as functional correctness, integrity, and confidentiality, and b) has these properties formally verified directly to the code - initially to C, now also to binary.
 In addition, the seL4 proofs are machine-checked, not just based on pen and paper.

 Previous verifications have either not completed their proofs, have targeted more shallow properties, such as the absence of undefined execution, or they